HIEofOne/Trustee-Community/README.md

 To create a new patient community, a manger will need these prequisites:
 - An account at DigtialOcean to pay for hosting the community members Trustees (patient-controlled health records),
-- An account at Stripe to collect credit card payments for Trustee subscriptions hosted by the community (optional)
+- An account at Stripe to collect credit card payments for Trustee subscriptions hosted by the community (future state)
 - A domain name for the community,
 - A privacy policy describing the initial configuration of Trustee access policies and how subscribers can change the policies if they choose.